AhmedAbogameel/media_cache_manager/README.md

 # media_cache_manager

-#### helps you to cache and encrypt media (Audio, Video, Image, etc...)
+#### Helps you to cache and encrypt media (Audio, Video, Image, etc...)
 Permanently or for specific time.

-##### With a URL the [DownloadMediaBuilder] Widget search locally for the file, if file found get it back to snapshot object, if not found then download it then give it to snapshot.
+##### With a URL the [DownloadMediaBuilder] Widget search locally for the file, if found file will be in a snapshot, if not found file will be downloaded and will be in a snapshot.

 ---